xevxx/ibsdns/README.md

 APIkey is user created in config

-Strong suggest that the app is hosted behind a web server linke NGINX or Apache with SSL configured and enabled (not secure to snooping otherwise and if someone gets your API they can cause havoc (change your A records))
+Strongly suggest that the app is hosted behind a web server like NGINX or Apache with SSL configured and enabled (not secure to snooping otherwise and if someone gets your API they can cause havoc (change your A records))

+### Note:
+I had to prepay money into Internet.bs to get the API enabled (minimum level in GBP was £8), this credit against future purchases so using this solution is still free.

 # original readme below
 ## Why?